Designed for secure healthcare workflows and human-reviewed decisions.

 BAA and PHI boundary

-• BAA signed before any PHI workflow begins.
+- A signed BAA is required before any PHI workflow begins.

-• SOC 2 readiness work in progress; status discussed during pilot scoping rather than claimed as completed on the public site.
+- Current readiness status is discussed during scoping rather than implied on the public site.

 Incident posture